Add Eye-Catching Captions to Shorts & Reels in Premiere Pro With Cutback's Native Plugin

 Customizing Your Captions

-If you want full creative control over these written visual effects, Cutback offers in-depth customization.
+If you want full creative control over these written visual effects, Premiere Assistant offers in-depth customization.
 You can adjust everything from font styling to animation duration and timing.
 You can also choose whether you want the caption center aligned to any other alignment of your preference.

 General Settings